drnkwati/devtips/invason-of-control-and-service-containers-best-practices.md

 These tools if used appropriately can speed up development while increasing developer productivity and making the coding process enjoyable.

 However, if used inappropriately, application performance can significantly degrade, memory consumption can increase unnecessarily and in extreme cases, the system can come to a halt.
-This can happen for both server and client-based applications such as single page applications (SPA’s) and progressive web applications (PWA’s).
+This can happen for both server and client-based applications such as single-page applications (SPA’s) and progressive web applications (PWA’s).

-This article is focused on best practices when using Magento 2 service container also known as the object manager.
+This article is focused on best practices when using Magento 2 service containers also known as the object manager.
 However, the knowledge can be extended to other frameworks that make use of a service container or a similar mechanism for building object dependencies.

 ## Service containers:
 Inversion of control (IoC) in software engineering is a principle used for intercepting the general program flow.
 This helps to increase modularity and extensibility.